huginn/huginn/README.md

 ## What is Huginn?

 Huginn is a system for building agents that perform automated tasks for you online.
 They can read the web, watch for events, and take actions on your behalf.
-Huginn's Agents create and consume events.
-It's a tool that makes it easy to monitor data sources and have actions take place when certain events occur.
+Huginn's Agents create and consume events, propogating events along a directed event flow graph.
+Think of it as Yahoo!
+Pipes plus ITTT, on your own server.
+You run Huginn on our own server, so you always know who has your data.
+You do.

 ![the origin of the name](doc/imgs/the-name.png)